nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Consenrich can improve between-group differential analyses that depend on a good set of initial 'candidate' consensus peaks (see `Enhanced Consensus Peak Calling and Differential Analyses in Complex Human Disease <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_ in the manuscript preprint.)

-`ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ can accept Consenrich bigWig files as input and is well-suited to leverage high-resolution signal estimates while balancing regularity in a manner that is useful for simultaneous broad/narrow peak calling, particularly for open chromatin assays (e.g., ATAC-seq, DNase-seq).
+`ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ can accept Consenrich bigWig files as input and is well-suited to leverage high-resolution open chromatin signal estimates while balancing regularity for simultaneous broad/narrow peak calling.

 For example, to run the `Consenrich+ROCCO` protocol used in the manuscript,